langtonmoyo/react-assesment/README.md

 - [x] Jest Setup and Unit test Cases for api, utils which covers the basic features of the app.
 - [x] Cypress Setup and e2e test cases for createIssue,EditPost
 - [x] Code Clean up and Added PropType Validation for Components
-- [x] In Develop Branch added the functionality for change of Items with Draggable feature
+- [x] Added the functionality for change of Items with Draggable feature

 ## Available Scripts